Extra Virgin Olive Oil Italy, Spain, France and California

 Have fun shopping and if you have questions don’t be afraid to pick op the phone or send us a text.

 Below you will find links to the producer pages.
 There are some great videos on the site… Check out the Oleoestepa page.
 It is an incredible tour of the Estepa DOP.
-On these pages the Click Here to Shop Bars will take you to the shopping site.
+On these pages the Click Here or on the Shop Link Bars will take you to the shopping site.
 Just Click on the bottle images for info and pricing on specific items.

 Extra Virgin Olive Oils from Frantoio Franci is one of the most awarded EVOO in the world.
 After purchasing the famous Villa Magra Estate, Giorgio realized that the family should concentrate or producing Super Premium Olive.
 The rest is history…